 The 6AC is engaged on many fronts in helping Tennessee policymakers and criminal justice stakeholders improve the delivery of right to counsel services within the state.

 On December 18, 2012, the United States Department of Justice (DOJ) announced a sweeping agreement with Shelby County, Tennessee (Memphis), as reported in the New York Times the same day, to cure extensive deficiencies in the provision of counsel to children in juvenile delinquency cases.
 The agreement requires that much of the American Bar Association’s Ten Principles of a Public Defense Delivery System be implemented in Shelby County’s juvenile courts.
-Since 2014,the 6AC has served as an advisor to Shelby County on how best to establish independence of the defense function.
-The work is ongoing.
+From 2014 through 2017,the 6AC served as an advisor to Shelby County on how best to establish independence of the defense function.

 Meanwhile, the Tennessee legislature is attempting to gather objective data about the number and types of cases being handled by public defense attorneys statewide.
 Toward that end, the legislature dedicated funding to conduct a statewide “case-weighting study” – these studies identify the number and types of cases the public defense system provides counsel for and also determine the average amount of time needed to handle each type of case effectively.
 The state’s Administrative Office of the Courts (AOC) recognized that, without a uniform definition of a “case,” any new case-weighting study could not be successful.
 In July 2013, the AOC asked the U.S. Department of Justice (DOJ) for technical assistance.
 The DOJ, in turn, funded the 6AC to serve as technical advisor to the Tennessee AOC.
 Throughout the summer and fall of 2013, the 6AC led a series of AOC-convened meetings of criminal justice stakeholders, including district attorneys, court clerks, and public defenders, to form consensus on a uniform definition and worked throughout 2014 to get broader statewide consensus.
 In 2014, based on the 6AC work, the Tennessee Supreme Court amended its court rules to define case-counting procedures, clearing the path for Tennessee to fund the adjudicative components of its criminal justice system, including indigent defense, based on objective data.

 In 2015, the Tennessee Supreme Court established a task force to review the state’s current indigent representation system, including indigency determinations, the delivery of services, and the administration of the indigent representation fund.
 Their charge is to guarantee that the system is addressing the needs of its recipients as well as benefiting the taxpayers of Tennessee.
 The Indigent Representation Task Force (IRTF) includes judges, legislators, private attorneys, a legal aid society representative, representative from the comptroller’s office and the governor’s office, and a law professor.
-The IRTF has retained the 6AC to provide technical assistance throughout the process.
-6AC executive director David Carroll has testified before the Task Force and is providing research services as recommendations are proposed and debated.
-A Task Force report is due out in 2017.
+The IRTF retained the 6AC, through a grant of the U.S. Department of Justice, to provide technical assistance throughout the process.

 In 2009, the Utah Judicial Council – the state courts’ highest policymaking body – created the Study Committee on the Representation of Indigent Criminal Defendants (“Committee”) to examine the status of the provision of counsel to the indigent in appeals.
 The Committee determined that many of the issues affecting the quality of appellate representation were rooted in deficiencies at the trial level.
 As a result, in 2011 the Committee was charged with studying trial level indigent defense services.
 After a lengthy vetting process, the Committee asked the 6AC to help.
 The Department of Justice, Bureau of Justice Assistance provided funding for 6AC to address a January 22, 2013 joint hearing of the Utah Senate and House of Representatives to begin the process of educating them about their constitutional obligations under the Sixth Amendment and to serve as an ongoing consultant to the Committee.